 The magazine has been relaunched several times with an updated look and more contemporary content.
 Its current name is DANES.
 Published four times per year, it contains information and interesting reading relevant for Danes living outside Denmark.

 Annual Member Meeting at Kronborg Castle

-Based on an initiative in 1931 to provide an opportunity for returnees to meet, an annual member meeting has been held since 1935 at Kronborg Castle in Elsinore.
-Members meet to exchange information and experience.
+Based on an initiative in 1931 to provide an opportunity for returnees to meet, an annual member meeting was previously held at Kronborg Castle in Elsinore.
+Members met to exchange information and experience.
 In addition, several other meetings were held in the early years to discuss topics of interest to Danes abroad such as exports and education.